AT OUR SUSTAINABILITY & EDUCATION CENTER

 OVERVIEW OF OUR SUSTAINABILITY & EDUCATION CENTER VOLUNTEER PROGRAM

 • The Center is managed by EKOAMAZON, a U.S. based 501(c)3 and works closely with CONAPAC, a Peruvian non-profit organization and Explorama Lodges, a private tour operator in the Amazon rainforest with lodges located on the Amazon and Napo Rivers. www.explorama.com

 • The Center is located 50 miles downriver from the city of Iquitos, Perú.
 Your accommodations will be handled by Explorama Lodges.
-You will stay at Explorama’s Yanamono Lodge located near the library.
+You will stay at Explorama’s Yanamono Lodge located near the Center.
 Daily transportation will be provided by boat.

 • The volunteer work is not difficult or overly strenuous, however, the jungle can have days with extreme heat and humidity.
 Daily rides in boats will be required.
 There is no air conditioning in the lodge, your room or the Center.
 Anyone in reasonably good health and physical shape should have no trouble with the living and working conditions.

 • A well-stocked and affordable medical clinic is a short distance away operated by an American, Dr. Linnea Smith.
 Fees for service are minimal.